Henry Burden: Career

 Burden started at the Townsend & Corning Foundry, manufacturers of cast iron plows and other agricultural implements, located in Albany’s south end - near today’s Port of Albany.
-The next year, he invented an improved plow, which took first premium at three county fairs, and a cultivator, which was said to have been the first to be put into practical operation in the country.
+In 1820, he invented an improved plow, which took first premium at three county fairs, and a cultivator, which was said to have been the first to be put into practical operation in the country.
 He also made mechanical improvements on threshing machines and grist mills.

-He moved to Troy in 1822, and worked as superintendent of the Troy Iron and Nail Factory.
+He moved to Troy, New York, in 1822, and worked as superintendent of the Troy Iron and Nail Factory.
+His position at the company included the supervision of its operations.
 The factory was located on north side of the Wynantskill Creek in South Troy, about a half-mile northeast of today’s Troy-Menands bridge.
 Burden's inventions, which automated work that was previously done by hand, made the factory extremely profitable.
 Burden soon became the sole owner of the factory and renamed it H. Burden and Sons.
 The Burden Iron Works, as it came to be known, produced a variety of iron-based products.

 Innovator

 He experimented not only in the manufacture of items like horseshoes and spikes, but also in the production of machines to make them.
 In May 1825, he secured a patent for a machine to make spikes, which up until then were made by hand.
 The Burden Iron Works produced the first ship spikes and the first horseshoes made by machinery in the world.
 In 1835 he designed the "Horseshoe Machine" that could produce 60 shoes a minute.
 Burden became the chief horseshoe producer for the Union Army.

 Burden became involved in supplying the iron needed by the nation's rapidly expanding railroads.
 In 1840 he obtained a patent for the first hook-headed spike.
 He made ten tons of these for the Long Island Railroad in 1836.
 His suit against Corning and Winslow for patent infringement lasted from 1842 to 1867, when the patent was upheld.
+The hook-headed spike he invented was used on nearly every railroad in the United States, contributing to the rapid progress of railroad building in the country.
 Also in 1840 he obtained a patent for the "rotary squeezer", which came to be used in all the leading iron manufactories in both America and Europe.
 Burden held twelve patents in total.

 He was also among the first to suggest the use of plates for iron-clad seagoing vessels, and sent specimen plates of his own manufacture to Glasgow for testing.
 The company forged the hull plates for the USS Monitor, the Navy's first iron-clad battleship, which engaged the Confederacy's Merrimac in 1862 in the first battle of its kind.